Confederate statue to stay as East Feliciana Police Jury rejects proposal to remove it

 At that time, lawyers representing a Black man charged with a gun offense argued the statue is a "symbol of racial intolerance" and demanded his case to be moved to another parish.

-A district judge denied the request, and a state appeals court in Baton Rouge upheld the lower court's decision in a 2-1 vote that split along racial lines among the 3-judge panel.
+A district judge denied the request, and a state appeals court in Baton Rouge upheld the lower court's decision in a 2-1 vote that split along racial lines among the three-judge panel.

 The state Supreme Court last year declined to hear the case.